 Consolidate space data with CAD floor plans to gain a clear and 100% accurate picture of the space at your disposal.

-The Micad IPR3.5 enables you to mitigate the risk of void occupancy and rationalise your space to generate a better return on property assets.
+The Micad IPR3.5 space management software enables you to mitigate the risk of void occupancy and rationalise your space to generate a better return on property assets.

-Micad believe that accurate up-to-date space records are a pre-requisite for any successful property strategy.
-The Micad Internet Property Register (IPR) is a powerful multi-user Property Management software application that can be driven using CAD plans to create a dynamic space database to which a wealth of data sets can be added.
+Micad believe that accurate up-to-date space records are a prerequisite for any successful property strategy.
+For this reason, the Micad Internet Property Register (IPR) is a powerful multi-user space management software application that can be driven using CAD plans to create a dynamic space database to which a wealth of data sets can be added.
 The system allows a user defined 5 tier property structure to be created forming of Regions>Sites>Buildings>Floors>Rooms.

 The IPR is so much more than just a space database.
 It provides users with instant access to their space database from the home page.
-The IPR system uses the CAD drawings to ensure accurate and reliable spatial information; users can enter detail such as function, departmental occupancy and costs.
-Data fields are user-definable and therefore the system and its information capabilities are virtually without limits.
+The IPR system also uses accurate CAD drawings to provide facility managers with accurate and reliable spatial information; users can enter details such as function, departmental occupancy and costs.
+Data fields are also user-definable meaning the system and its information capabilities are virtually without limits.

-The IPR enables custom fields to be created in the space database which can be reported on via the CAD plans using a graphical report engine.
-This means an almost an unlimited set of data options can be reported on from how may desks and occupants are in a space to where are the asbestos risks are located.
+The IPR space management software enables custom fields to be created in the space database which can be reported on via the CAD plans using a graphical report engine.
+This means that an almost unlimited set of data options can be reported on – from how may desks and occupants are in a space, to where are asbestos risks are located.
 Each report also has a user definable legend and hatching option allowing reports to be shown in a prepared format.

-For NHS Trusts and Universities the IPR space management database has extended ERIC and EMR reporting capabilities to assist with these annual returns.
-In addition it can be used as the bedrock GS1 GLN register in the Department of Health’s current GS1 barcoding initiative.
+For NHS Trusts and Universities, the IPR space management software database has extended ERIC and EMR reporting capabilities to assist with these annual returns.
+In addition to this, it can also be used as the bedrock GS1 GLN register in the Department of Health’s current GS1 bar-coding initiative.